tfragner/hugo-website/content/widgets.md

 +++
 date = 2016-04-19
+lastmod = 2017-11-17
 draft = false
-tags = ["academic", "hugo"]
+# tags = ["academic", "hugo"]
+title = "Widgets"
-title = "Customizing the homepage with widgets" math = false summary = """
+math = false
+summary = """
 Enable/disable and configure widgets to customize your homepage.
 """
+aliases = ["post/widgets/"]
 +++

-Homepage widgets display as sections on the homepage.
+Widgets empower you to fully customize your site.
+They display as sections on the homepage or on widget pages.
 They can be enabled/disabled and configured as desired.
 Academic has the following widgets available to use:

 - About/biography
 - Selected publications